-Figure 2 – Western US January-September 2017 temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).
+Figure 2 – Western US January-November 2017 temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).

 Figure 4 – Current US Drought Monitor and seasonal drought outlook.

 ENSO Watch – The tropical Pacific currently is showing weak La Niña conditions, with SSTs in the east-central tropical Pacific past the threshold of La Niña and most atmosphere variables showing patterns suggestive of weak La Niña conditions.
 The collection of latest ENSO prediction models indicates weak La Niña as the most likely scenario for the remainder of Northern Hemisphere fall and for the winter.
 Given the current atmospheric and oceanic conditions (Figure 4), along with model forecasts, the forecaster consensus favors the continuation of weak La Niña conditions through December-January-February.
 As mentioned previously here, I believe if the forecasted conditions hold true, the next few months will be warm and dry in the southern half of the US; wet and ‘coolish’ in the north (see forecast periods below and Appendix Figure 1).
 One caveat to this is the development and longevity of the ‘ridiculously resilient ridge’ of high pressure, where depending on its position could transition the PNW to a colder and drier dormant season.